What is a Cleanroom?

 How do you keep a cleanroom clean?

 It can be difficult to maintain the standards of a cleanroom.
-The rooms themselves can be touchy, and everything you bring into the cleanroom is likely to release particles into the air, even your employees.
+The rooms themselves can be touchy, and everything you bring into the r is likely to release particles into the air, even your employees.
 So, what are the best ways to keep your cleanroom up to the standards you so painstakingly maintained?
-Here’s a few basic concepts, and some helpful suggestions to maintaining the highest level of clean in your cleanroom.
+Here’s a few basic concepts, and some helpful suggestions to maintaining the highest level of clean.

 Sticky Flooring: This is the best way to take care of foot-borne or wheel-borne contaminates.
 Better than sticky mats, sticky flooring is more durable, more effective, and can last for 3-5 years, if properly cleaned and taken care of.
 If your cleanroom has a high standard for cleanliness, this is a useful addition to your cleanroom.